tigrisdata/mcp-oidc-provider/README.md

 - **Interaction Sessions** - OAuth flow state (PKCE, nonce, redirect URIs)
 - **Grants** - User consent records for client applications

 You can use any Keyv-compatible backend.
-For production, use a persistent store like Redis or Tigris.
+For production, use a persistent store like Tigris or Redis.

 ### In-Memory (Development Only)